teldommm/proton-arm64-nightlies/README.md

 ## License

-This repository is licensed under the GNU General Public License v3.0.
+This repository is licensed under the GPL General Public License v3.0.
 See [LICENSE](LICENSE).